 Your front porch is another area of your home worth giving attention to.
 In fact, since it can have a strong impact on your home’s curb appeal, it’s arguably an essential area to decorate.
 Adding benches can give your home an inviting atmosphere before any visitors even make it through the front door.
 Potted or hanging plants can frame your porch and doorway to give it a neat, yet lively appearance.
 Your front door is a great place to hang wreaths.
 It can be easy to think of these as merely seasonal decorations, but there are some great wreath ideas that are perfect for using all year long.

 Just on the other side of your front door, your entryway will be the area that gives visitors the first impression of your home’s interior.
 Base your decor around the interior design style you’ve chosen to introduce your home to those who enter.
-You might find it helpful to have a rack for coats and shoes close to the door.
+And pay special attention to the smell.
+This is the first impression your guests will have of your home, so it’s important all senses are delighted.
+I recommend cleaning products that keep your home smelling fresh without the harsh chemicals, like Melaleuca products.
+You might also find it helpful to have a rack for coats and shoes close to the door to organize shoe chaos.
 These racks are built in many different styles, so you should be able to find an option that fits well with the rest of your home.

 The Dining Room